 The Royal Air Force, formed on April 1st 1918 from the Royal Flying Corps and Royal Naval Air Service, was split into several main parts.
 RAF Bomber Command with HQ at High Wycombe was responsible for most light and medium, and all heavy, bomber units.
 At this time it was forbidden to attack anything other than military installations; factories were "private property".
-Whilst the RFC had used the Army rank structure, the RAF adopted new names, from the lowest, upwards:-
+Whilst the RFC had used the Army rank structure, the RAF adopted new names with effect from November 1919, from the lowest, upwards:-

 Other Ranks:- Aircraftman 2nd Class (AC2), Aircraftman 1st Class (AC1), Leading Aircraftman (LAC), Corporal